liquidcowgithub/web-ui-dojo/README.md

 Put together a "bad" site that makes all of the mistakes made in the theory part (plus a few more) And allow the attendees to work through it to fix it.

-Bootstraped CRUD pages may be the best tool to do this?
+Bootstrapped CRUD pages may be the best tool to do this?

 ## Part 3 - Some ideas to take away

 * Would you actually use the site that you're building?
     * If no, no one else will either.
-    * As the developer, you are the mose forgiving user: if you don't like it, everyone else will hate it.
+    * As the developer, you are the most forgiving user: if you don't like it, everyone else will hate it.

 ## Part 4 - Further reading resources